List of A Series of Unfortunate Events characters: V.F.D. Eagles

 The V.F.D.
 Eagles are a type of eagle that are used by the fire-starting side of the V.F.D.
 They bend to their whim upon hearing their whistles.

 In The Slippery Slope, the V.F.D.
 Eagles are summoned by Count Olaf to carry off Bruce and the Snow Scouts.
 The Man with a Beard But No Hair and the Woman with Hair But No Beard escaped on some of them.

 In The End, it was mentioned that the V.F.D.
 Eagles have attacked Hector's self-sustaining hot-air mobile home causing it to crash into the Queequeg.
 This was foreshadowed by Kit Snicket in The Penultimate Peril where Quigley Quagmire used a homemade net to save his fellow siblings.

-Bombinating Beast/Great Unknown
+The V.F.D.
+Eagles appear in the TV series.

+Great Unknown/Bombinating Beast

-The Bombinating Beast is a question mark-shaped sea monster that is said to be the same as the Great Unknown.
+The Great Unknown is a question mark-shaped sea monster that is said to be the same as the Bombinating Beast.
 It swims in the oceans that are near the city and is described by Captain Widdershins to be worse than Count Olaf.

 In The Grim Grotto, the Great Unknown is said to be larger than the Queequeg and the Carmelita.

 In The End, Kit mentions to the Baudelaires that the Quagmires, Hector, Captain Widdershins, Fiona, and Fernald were said to have been swallowed up by the Great Unknown.